-Indeed across the education sector, at all levels, there have been debates about moving away from knowledge-based curriculum towards a more intelligence-based one.
-If this is the case that would mean that any discipline, including Law, should focus more on non-cognitive skills such as creativity, critical thinking, communication and decision making as well as digital and data literacy.
+Across the education sector, at all levels, there have been debates about moving away from knowledge-based curriculum towards a more intelligence-based one.
+If this is the case that would mean that any discipline, including Law, is focusing more on those non-cognitive skills such as creativity, critical thinking, communication and decision making and not forgetting digital and data literacy.
 All skills, that we are increasingly told by employers, are needed in the workplace.
-This could also include mental resilience because real breakthroughs in any field only come about after multiple failed attempts, so the concept of ‘failure’ itself should be reframed and seen as part of an intelligence-based learning approach:
+Indeed the IES report emphasizes this:

 Central to this is the idea of learning to learn, the ability to be flexible rather than tied down to hard rules.
-In a world of fake news or deep fake videos on social media sites for example; individuals need to be able to develop their self-efficacy and critical skills so that they are not easily sucked in.
-This leads to the issue of ethical behaviours as well, particularly in view of events like the Cambridge Analytica data misuse.
+Individuals need to be able to navigate a world of fake news or deep fake videos, for example, by developing their self-efficacy and critical skills.
+The ability to think very hard about ethical behaviours as well, particularly in view of events like the Cambridge Analytica data misuse.
 It was Cambridge Analytica’s whistleblower Christopher Wylie who later spoke about how the unchecked use of data reduces human beings to a commodity:

 ‘There are very few examples in human history of industries where people themselves become products and those are scary industries – slavery and the sex trade.
 And now, we have social media’ (Campaign 2018)

-Since then in the business world, different approaches are developing.
-For example, Swedish fashion company H&M argues for the importance of responsibility in using AI:
+In the business world, different approaches are developing.
+For example, the Swedish fashion company H&M argues for the importance of responsibility in using AI:

 “AI is a powerful tool and allows for many new possibilities.
 But that we can do something doesn’t mean that we should do it.”Linda Leopold, Head of AI Policy (3)

-So if the likes of AI legal chatbots are increasingly going to cover the ‘content’ stuff such as answering basic questions from clients or overturning parking tickets could that mean that lawyers are freed up to deal with the more complex and subtle matters of Law?
-This means that the focus when then be for education to really work on developing those so-called ‘soft’ skills that are probably now not so much an extracurricular bonus but essential:
+So if the likes of AI legal chatbots are increasingly going to cover the ‘content’ stuff such as answering basic questions from clients or overturning parking tickets could that mean that legal practitioners are really only going to be dealing with the more complex and subtle matters of Law?

-“Lawyering requires human-human interaction, creativity, language processing at the highest level, deep understanding of how society works, and a sort of experience that can (currently) only be gained by humans.”(6)
+“Lawyering requires human-human interaction, creativity, language processing at the highest level, deep understanding of how society works, and a sort of experience that can (currently) only be gained by humans.”(7)